klaviyo/ruby-klaviyo/README.md

 # to get exclusion emails from a list - marker is used for paginating
 Klaviyo::Lists.get_list_exclusions('LIST_ID', marker: 'EXAMPLE_MARKER')

-# to get the list exclusions for a list in a Klaviyo account that is different from the one you set with Klaviyo.private_api_key, use the 'api_key' keyword argument
+# to get exclusion emails from a list - marker is used for paginating using a different api key
 Klaviyo::Lists.get_list_exclusions(
   'LIST_ID',
   marker: 'EXAMPLE_MARKER',